Unique-Divine/Commonplace-Book/code.md

 `git filter-branch --force --index-filter "git rm --cached --ignore-unmatch PathToSensitiveFile" --prune-empty --tag-name-filter cat -- --all`

 All you need to change is the `PathToSensitiveFile` item.
 Once you've used this command for all of the files you'd like to get rid of, update the origin by typing `git push origin --force --all`.

+#### How to merge a specific commit from another branch?

+Ex.: `git cherry-pick [commit-codename]`

+#### Making a small edit to the most recent commit

+`git commit --amend`

+This allows you to combine staged changes with the previous commit without writing a new commit.
+It simply edits the previous one in-place.

+To amend with an updated commit message: `git commit --amend -m "updated message"`

+To amend without changing the commit message: `git commit --amend --no-edit`

 #### Large File Storage